Module and Strand Leader Handbooks

 Learning Objectives and Learning Outcomes

 Learning Outcomes form a framework across the entirety of the course that help students see what they should be learning in each part of the course and how this relates to the things they have already learned.
 Learning Objectives provide a more detailed description of the module.
 It is the responsibility of the module leader to ensure that this information is up-to-date and that the module meets its stated Learning Outcomes.
-The Learning Objectives should be updated in light of any changes to the module agreed on by the Course Management Committee.
-Once updated, the module leader should send these to the relevant Course Director and the Programme Support Coordinator (to be placed on the Intranet and/or Learn).
+The Learning Objectives should be updated in light of any changes to the module agreed, and approved at the Course Management Committee (CMC) if necessary.
+Once updated, the module leader should send these to the relevant Course Director and the Programme Administrator (to be updated on LEARN).
 This should be done by the beginning of August at the latest.
-The Learning objectives will be linked to electronic resources that will usually include slides, Echo360, handouts/lecture notes.
+The Learning objectives will be linked to electronic resources that will usually include slides, Panopto lecture recording, handouts/lecture notes.
 Module leaders are also encouraged to communicate to staff that they can link further reading, useful websites or learning activities.
 To comply with copyright laws do not embed copyrighted material in notes, provide a link to the original source instead.

 Module Learning Outcomes These can be found in the Student Handbooks (available on RVC LEARN).